MTShaon/CryptoToolsOfBase-/README.md

 for example I show you :

               base 3 : if I want create 3 base number. then need 3 unique representer. for 3 base number that will be 0, 1, 2
-                       And you can any number in the world can represent in 3 base number system. here is a question How?
+                       And you can any number in the world can represent in 3 base number system. here is a question, How?

   Here, decimal number 100. what is the value in base 3 number system?

   ![image](https://user-images.githubusercontent.com/38063040/123505434-e325df00-d680-11eb-9a83-f8f43bae75e0.png)

   Here, i show you. the process of how to get from base 10 number to base -3 .

             1. destination base
             2. source value of 10 base number
             3. reminder as need for get a digit of destination  base number system
             4. Quotient as need for next iteration to get a digit of destination base number system.
             5. this arrow show the order of reminder to make 3 base number
             6. this is the actual value of base-3 number of base-10 number 100